Santishree Dhulipudi Pandit: Early life and education

-Santishree Dhulipudi Pandit born on 15 July 1962 in Leningrad, Soviet Union (present day Saint Petersberg, Russia).
+Santishree Dhulipudi Pandit was born on 15 July 1962 in Leningrad, Soviet Union (present day Saint Petersburg, Russia).

 She did her BA and MA from Presidency College, Chennai and completed M.Phil. and PhD in International relations from School of International studies at Jawaharlal Nehru University.
-She also received a Diploma in Social Work from California State University and postgraduate diploma in Peace and Conflict studies from Uppsala University.
+She also received a Diploma in Social Work from California State University, Long Beach and postgraduate diploma in Peace and Conflict studies from Uppsala University.